LouisXB/LouisXB.github.io/_posts/2023-11-17-cloud-security-analyst.md

 provide the geolocations (city, longitude, latitude, etc.), adding it to the log data.
 This file became the cornerstone of my data collection.

 ### Integration with Azure Analytics Workspace:
 The VM was then integrated with Azure Log Analytics Workspace.
-Here, I created a custom MMA-based log, fed with the failed_rdp.log data, and provided a source path back to the failed_rdp.log on the VM located at C:\ProgramData\Failed_rdp.log
+Here, I created a custom MMA-based log, fed it with the failed_rdp.log data, and provided a source path back to the failed_rdp.log on the VM located at C:\ProgramData\Failed_rdp.log.
+I named this custom log FAILED_RDP_WITH_GEO_CL and extracted raw data to make everything more digestable and easy to read.

 ### Leveraging Azure Sentinel:
-The next phase involved connecting the Log Analytics Workspace to Azure Sentinel.
+The next phase involved connecting the VM to Azure Sentinel.
 This connection was crucial for retrieving the log data from the honeypot VM, providing a streamlined data flow.

 ### Alert Rule Configuration: